 Beginner’s guide to Blackjack Strategy

-The Journal of the American Statistical Association published ‘The Optimum Strategy in Blackjack’, the first attempt to come up with an optimal blackjack strategy using mathematics, in September 1956.
-Ed Thorp's famous book, ‘Beat the Dealer’ (1963) was also inspired by this publication.
+The Journal of the American Statistical Association published "The Optimum Strategy in Blackjack" in September 1956, the first attempt to develop an optimal blackjack strategy using mathematics.
+Ed Thorp's famous book "Beat the Dealer" in 1963 was also inspired by this publication.

-How many versions of Online Blackjack are there?
+How many versions of online blackjack are there?

 The most common blackjack variants are:

-What does hit and stand mean?
+What does hitting and standing mean?

-What is double and split in Online Blackjack?
+What is Double and Split in Online Blackjack?